 Probably the best way to understand the importance of goal-setting is when we relate this to cooking.
 To prepare a dish, we need to obtain a list of ingredients.
 Once we acquire them, we have to strictly follow the defined steps in a recipe.
 When we do everything as mentioned in the receipt, we’ll eventually end up with a meal.

-When tackling life, set a goal that resonates to your persona.
+When tackling life, set a goal that resonates with your persona.
 After that, list all of the things that you will need to reach that goal.
-Lastly, do what’s in the list.
+Lastly, do what’s on the list.

 The Devil hates people who have goals.
 He doesn’t have power over them.
 He can’t control them because they know what they are doing.

-Faith, self-believe is the real fuel that keeps the creator, entrepreneur, innovator pushing, trying to accomplish his goals no matter the temporary failures.
+Faith and self-believe are the real fuel that keeps the creator, entrepreneur, innovator, pushing, trying to accomplish his goals no matter the temporary failures.